3dreamengine/3DreamEngine/README.md

 dream:inFrustum(cam, pos, radius)                 --checks if the position with given radius is visible with the current (projection matrix) camera dream:getCollisionData(object)                    --returns a raw collision object used in the collision extensions newMesh function from an subObject

+dream:take3DScreenshot(pos, resolution, path)     --takes a rgba16f screenshot and saves it using the (custom) CIMG lib.
+Can be used to capture a static reflection cubemap.
+Performs blurring automatically.
+See Tavern demo for usage example.
 ```

 ## Shaders
 The shader is constructed based on its base shader, the vertex module and additional, optional shader modules.